 * If you are planning to use more than one color in a project, it's best to knit a swatch and block it to see how the colors react.
 In some cases, it may be necessary to wash the skeins before knitting.

-* To keep your handmade items in the best possible condition, please choose hand washing over machine washing.
+* To keep your handmade items in the best possible condition, I always recommend hand washing over machine washing.

 * Thank you so much for your interest in Orange Flower Yarn!
 If you have questions or comments, don't hesitate to send a note via the contact form or email directly at contact(at)orangefloweryarn.com.